GravityKit/GravityView/readme.txt

 * Added: `gravityview/template/field/address/csv/delimiter` filter for CSV output of addresses.
 * Change: *Breaking* users without the `unfiltered_html` capability can no longer edit Views.
 * Added: `gravityview/security/allow_unfiltered_html` to not require `unfiltered_html`.
 Dangerous!
+* Fixed: Search All Fields functionality with latest Gravity Forms.

 = 2.3.2 on May 3, 2019 =